Roadmap for A Smart Nashville

 What the city's "Reopening Response" page does not provide is the number of COVID+ patients currently in hospital.
 This information can be found from the Metro Public Health Department dashboard, which shows 115 COVID hospitalizations (as of September 15).

-Here are our best estimates for COVID and non-COVID hospitalizations over time, as compared to total system capacity: Nashville Hospital Capacity Tracker
+Here are our best estimates for COVID and non-COVID hospitalizations over time, as compared to total system capacity: A Smart Nashville Covid Dashboard

 This shows that there are several times more empty beds in area hospitals than there are beds being taken by COVID patients.
 There is also no discernible strain on the health care system by COVID at this time.
 Hospital capacity criteria used in the city's reopening guidelines should be reconfigured to reflect a more reasonable measure of hospital system stress.